-- 6.56 The effect of the notice is also to require the person to whom it is addressed to preserve the requested information until it is provided to us. - 6.57 Such a notice may also require a participant in a regulated payment system to notify us if events of a specified kind occur. - 6.58 In addition, investigators appointed by us have additional powers under section 85 FSBRA to gather information. - 6.59 We use our powers to require information or documents under sections 81 and 85 of FSBRA to help us decide whether it would be appropriate to give a direction or take enforcement action.
-We also use our powers to gather information for the purposes of our industry and compliance monitoring functions, including in the context of our market reviews. - 6.60 When we wish to use our formal powers to require the provision of information and documents, we will use a formal written notice known as an Information Requirement Notice (IRN).
+- 6.59 We use our powers to require information or documents under sections 81 and 85 of FSBRA to help us decide whether it would be appropriate to give a direction or take enforcement action.
+We also use our powers to gather information for the purposes of our industry and compliance monitoring functions, including in the context of our market reviews. - When we wish to use our formal powers to require the provision of information and documents, we will use a formal written notice known as an Information Requirement Notice (IRN).
 In all cases, the IRN will set out the form or manner in which information or documents should be provided and will specify the deadline for responses.
-If information is required to be provided by way of attending before an investigator, to answer questions (a requirement to attend an interview), the IRN will specify this. - 6.61 When we decide to issue an IRN other than in the context of an interview, we will always consider sending an intended recipient a draft IRN, including a proposed deadline for the provision of information, and ask for their comments.
+If information is required to be provided by way of attending before an investigator, to answer questions (a requirement to attend an interview), the IRN will specify this. - When we decide to issue an IRN other than in the context of an interview, we will always consider sending an intended recipient a draft IRN, including a proposed deadline for the provision of information, and ask for their comments.
 We may be able to adjust the request to reduce the burden on the intended recipient while still achieving our purpose (although there may be less scope for this if we are seeking consistent information from multiple persons).
 If the recipient of a draft IRN thinks they may have difficulty in providing the requested information by any proposed deadline, this should be raised with us before the time frame for providing comments expires.
-We will take account of any reasonable comments made by the recipient before finalising the IRN. - 6.62 There may be circumstances where we do not give advance notice of an intended information requirement.
+We will take account of any reasonable comments made by the recipient before finalising the IRN. - There may be circumstances where we do not give advance notice of an intended information requirement.
 One is where we believe that the information to be required is readily available and it is likely that the intended recipient of the request can provide it relatively easily.
 Another is if we think such advance notice may prejudice our enquiries.
 We may also choose not to give advance notice where we need to act quickly. - 6.63 The time frame for comments on a draft IRN will be determined by what is reasonable in the circumstances but may be short, depending upon the urgency of the circumstances we are working under.
-After considering any reasonable comments, we will confirm or amend the IRN. - 6.64 Where we require a person to attend an interview, we will generally give that person (the interviewee) advance notice that we intend to issue an IRN requiring them to attend.
-Before finalising the IRN we will try, as far as is reasonable and in keeping with any internal timetable, to agree with the interviewee an interview date that is suitable for both them and the investigator(s) conducting the interview. - 6.65 When deciding upon the period for response, we will consider the availability, nature, complexity and volume of the information sought, together with the circumstances within which we are imposing the requirement and any representations we receive on any draft IRN.
-The time allowed to respond may be short, depending on what is reasonable in the circumstances.

-6.66 We will generally:

-- allow a recipient four weeks to respond to an IRN requiring information to be provided (other than in the context of an interview) - issue an IRN confirming the requirement to attend an interview four weeks in advance of the interview date
+After considering any reasonable comments, we will confirm or amend the IRN. - Where we require a person to attend an interview, we will generally give that person (the interviewee) advance notice that we intend to issue an IRN requiring them to attend.
+Before finalising the IRN we will try, as far as is reasonable and in keeping with any internal timetable, to agree with the interviewee an interview date that is suitable for both them and the investigator(s) conducting the interview. - When deciding upon the period for response, we will consider the availability, nature, complexity and volume of the information sought, together with the circumstances within which we are imposing the requirement and any representations we receive on any draft IRN.
+The time allowed to respond may be short, depending on what is reasonable in the circumstances. - 6.66 We will generally: - allow a recipient four weeks to respond to an IRN requiring information to be provided (other than in the context of an interview) - issue an IRN confirming the requirement to attend an interview four weeks in advance of the interview date